-You’re confused and clicking through a website while trying to find some information to make a purchasing decision, and then you find it, their Ecommerce FAQ page.
+You’re confused and clicking through a website, trying to find some information to make a purchasing decision, and then you find it: the eCommerce FAQ page.

 It’s a happy discovery, you’ve been feeling impatient and just want to know what you came to learn.
 After reading the FAQ, your pressing questions have been answered, and you’re better informed to make smart decisions.

 The Big Benefit of Ecommerce FAQs

 The above scenario probably seems familiar, and it highlights the handy nature of website FAQs (or Frequently Asked Questions pages).
 More than that, it also shows why any website that offers complex services or products shouldn’t be caught without one.

 Due to the fast-paced nature of information found online, readers are getting shorter attention spans by the day.
 So, if your products or services require some explanation to fully understand, providing an Ecommerce FAQ page is massively helpful.